How child abuse affects adult survivors

 Dr Paul McLaren, Consultant Psychiatrist and Medical Director at Priory Hospital Hayes Grove, discusses how child abuse can affect people as adults.

 Recent coverage of events in Rotherham focuses on the events over the last 16 years.
 Many of the children abused then are now adults.
 How does child abuse impact life and relationships as an adult?

 The experiences of child abuse can stay with survivors for a long time.
-Adults who have buried their history of child abuse can continue to suffer in ways that can include post traumatic stress disorder (PTSD), eating disorders, substance misuse, depression, anxiety, low self-esteem, anger, guilt, learning difficulties, physical illness, disturbing memories and dissociation.
+Adults who have buried their history of child abuse can continue to suffer in ways that can include post-traumatic stress disorder (PTSD), eating disorders, substance misuse, depression, anxiety, low self-esteem, anger, guilt, learning disabilities, physical illness, disturbing memories and dissociation.
 One particular issue is the challenge of forming and keeping adult relationships.
 Recent research has suggested that the lifetime onset of psychiatric disorders is attributable to adverse childhood experiences in nearly a third of cases.

 Child abuse can adversely affect the development of the personality of the survivor and their ability to regulate their emotions, which can lead to self-destructive and impulsive behaviour, such as repeated self-harm or recurrent suicide attempts.
-Those who have been repeatedly abused over time can suffer dissociation and go into trance states, often triggered by reminders of the abuse, in which they relive abusive experiences.
+Those who have been repeatedly abused over time can suffer dissociation and go into trance-like states, often triggered by reminders of the abuse, in which they relive abusive experiences.

 What help is available?